 How often does CMP request data from Salesforce?

-CMP automatically fetches contacts and visitors three times per day at 0300, 0600, and 1000 UTC for records that were created or updated the previous day.
+CMP automatically fetches Accounts, Contacts, Opportunities, Opportunity Contact Roles, Record Types, and Users twice per day at 0400 and 1000 UTC for records that were created or updated the previous day.

 What about historical data?